rcrowther/ssc/README.rst

-``ssc`` has been a marsh of coding grief (a corrupt-Java self-activating tool with online documentation and no community?).
+``ssc`` has been a marsh of coding grief (a corrupt-Java self-activating tool from online documentation with no community?).
 On that,

 The bad and the good